rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_1 - Dashboard/README.md

 ## Introduction

-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.
+This dashboard serves as a valuable resource for job seekers looking to explore salary trends and ensure they are fairly compensated for their desired roles.
+By providing clear insights into various positions, salary ranges, and regional differences, the tool empowers users to make informed career decisions.
+It highlights key data points that are crucial for understanding the current job market.

-The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
+The information presented in this dashboard is derived from Luke Barousse's Excel course, which focuses on building a strong foundation in data analysis using this versatile tool.
+The dataset includes detailed information on job titles, compensation levels, locations, and essential skills, making it an excellent example of how Excel can be used to interpret and visualize complex data effectively.

 ### Dashboard File
 My final dashboard is in [Salary_Dashboard.xlsx](Salary_Dashboard.xlsx).